-- Central Coast residents responded to water saving campaigns launched and water restrictions imposed by Hunter Water Corporation in September 2019, due to dry weather conditions in the Central Coast and Hunter regions. - CCC Water's water savings campaign in mid-2019 and Level 1 restrictions in February 2020. - Restrictions remained in place until December 2020, despite a large rainfall event in February 2020 which ended the drought. - The influence of the COVID-19 pandemic on water use behaviour over the same period with an increase in working from home, partial school closures, and alternative business operations.
+- Central Coast residents responded to water saving campaigns launched and water restrictions imposed by Hunter Water Corporation in September 2019, due to dry weather conditions in the Central Coast and Hunter regions. - CCC Water's water savings campaign in mid-2019 and Level 1 restrictions in February 2020. - Restrictions remained in place until December 2020, despite a large rainfall event in February 2020 which ended the drought. - The influence of the COVID-19 pandemic on water use behaviour over the same period with an increase in working from home, partial school closures, and alternative business operations.18

 CCC Water has proposed we make a DVAM adjustment to compensate it for all sales losses greater than 5% below our forecast.
-CCC Water proposed an adjustment of \$3.5 million over the 2022 determination period, which includes an adjustment to sales for all 3 years in the 2019 determination period including forecast sales in the final year, 2021-22.
+CCC Water proposed an adjustment of \$3.5 million19 over the 2022 determination period, which includes an adjustment to sales for all 3 years in the 2019 determination period including forecast sales in the final year, 2021-22.

 We consider that the DVAM adjustment is appropriate.
-However, our draft decision is to apply the DVAM to include only CCC Water's actual water sales during the 2 years from 2019-20 and 2020-21, and not the forecast water sales in the final year of the period, 2021-22.
-This is in line with our approach to applying the DVAM in the recent 2020 Sydney Water and Hunter Water reviews to consider only actual water sales and not forecast water sales.
+However, our decision is to apply the DVAM to include only CCC Water's actual water sales during the 2 years from 2019-20 and 2020-21, and not the forecast water sales in the final year of the 2019 determination period, 2021-22.
+We will consider CCC Water's actual sales in the final year of the 2019 determination period at the next price review.
+This is in line with our approach to applying the DVAM in the recent 2020 Sydney Water and Hunter Water reviews to consider only actual water sales and not forecast water sales.20

-We have calculated the DVAM adjustment to be \$2.1 million, which would be added to CCC Water's notional revenue requirement.\ In calculating the adjustment, we have also accounted for interest foregone as a result of under-recovery using the real pre-tax WACC of 4.9% from the 2019 Determination.
-We have also accounted for the avoided cost of supplying water from lost sales above the 5% threshold (+/-). (see Figure 3.1)
+We have calculated the DVAM adjustment to be \$2.1 million, which we added to CCC Water's notional revenue requirement.
+In calculating the adjustment, we have also accounted for interest foregone as a result of under-recovery using the real pre-tax WACC of 4.9% from the 2019 Determination.
+We have also accounted for the avoided cost of supplying water from lost sales above the 5% threshold (see Figure 3.1).